RashiTech/ERA-V1/Capstone/Part_2_MultiModal ChatGPT/README.md

 ## Step 2 : Fine Tuning the model with Instruct150K dataset

 ### WhisperX used for Automatic Speech Recognition to enable the audio part of the Multimodal GPT - Done
+#### Accepts only the starting 10 seconds speech before transcribing

 ### For Visual Part we have the pretrained Projection Layer from Step 1- Done - to be further finetuned with instruct150k dataset